MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/TeamsContentTemplate.md

 ## Embedding videos

-Embedding videos is relatively straight forward.
+Embedding videos is relatively straightforward.
 Just click the **Insert media** button in the Gauntlet toolbar, enter the URL for the video, and you're done!

 For example: